tahoe-lafs/magic-folder/docs/invites.rst

 The CLI command accomplishes this using two HTTP APIs: one to start the invite and one to await its completion.
 The CLI will now block until the wormhole is completed.
-Exiting the process will not kill the invite, though, as that is running in the daemon.
+Exiting the process (e.g. ctrl-c) will not kill the invite, though, as that is running in the daemon.
 See the HTTP API below for more details.